-The final audit determines that a partnership had additional income in each of Year 1 and Year 2 of \$5,000, creating an imputed underpayment of \$3,960 in the adjustment year.
-A and B are each 50% partners in the partnership.
+A and B are each 50% partners in a partnership.
+The final audit of the partnership determines that it had additional income of \$5,000 in each of Year 1 and Year 2, creating an imputed underpayment of \$3,960 in the adjustment year.
 In each of Years 1 and 2, partner A filed a tax return with an inconsistent position that included the \$2,500 of income identified in the final audit and paid \$990 of income in each year.
 To the extent the partnership is not able to modify its imputed underpayment to reflect the tax returns filed by partner A, the IRS would collect \$5,940 in taxes on \$10,000 of income.

 A and B have an agreement to share income on a 50/50 basis, but made a good faith determination that their agreement did not create a partnership.
-In Year 1 and Year 2, they each received \$5,000 pursuant to their agreement and each paid \$1,980 in taxes each year (totaling \$7,920 in taxes paid by both individuals on \$20,000 in income for the two years combined).
-The IRS determines that the agreement did create a partnership and creates a partnership return because none was ever filed.
-The IRS determines that the partnership had \$20,000 of income for Years 1 and 2 with an imputed underpayment of \$7,920.
+In Year 1 and Year 2, they each received \$5,000 pursuant to their agreement, and each paid \$1,980 in taxes each year (totaling \$7,920 in taxes paid by both individuals on \$20,000 in income for the two years combined).
+The IRS determines that the agreement did create a partnership, and creates a partnership return because none was ever filed.
+The IRS determines that the partnership had \$20,000 of combined income for Years 1 and 2 with an imputed underpayment of \$7,920.
 To the extent the partnership is not able to modify its imputed underpayment to reflect the tax returns filed by A and B, the IRS would collect \$15,840 in taxes on \$20,000 of income.